flatironinstitute/sciware/36_ReproduciblePaper/main.md

 in particular, you'll note that dropbox and google drive are not on here.
 Beyond the points in this checklist (which they fail), they're just not fit-for-purpose: they are not intended to do long-term public archiving (of anything).

+## How to set up data?

+Script the download and arrangement of your data.

+#note: it is possible that getting your data ready to use with your pipeline requires a bit more work than "download zip file, unzip, and store the path to it in a variable". if that's case, if it's literally *any* more complicated than that, I'd recommend you include a "download data" script, which downloads the data, extracts it, and arranges it as necessary. this is helpful if, for example, you'll be downloading multiple files and their relative locations matter. your goal is for preparing the data to be a single line of code to run or something you can describe in a single sentence. you want it to be as easy as possible.

 ## Code archiving

 The internet is not forever.
-- <!-- .element: class="fragment" data-fragment-index=0 --> Zenodo can automatically archive github repositories and give them DOIs (<a href="https://zenodo.org/records/12763387">e.g.</a>)
+- <!-- .element: class="fragment"  --> Zenodo can automatically archive github repositories and give them DOIs (<a href="https://zenodo.org/records/13851768">e.g.</a>)
-- <!-- .element: class="fragment" data-fragment-index=0 --> See <a href="https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content">instructions</a>.
+- <!-- .element: class="fragment"  --> See <a href="https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content">instructions</a>.

 #note: which brings me to my next point: beyond your data, you should also archive your code. nothing is guaranteed to last forever on the internet, and this is especially true of resources owned by private companies like Microsoft.